|Call Us||(888) 299-7515||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 Transfer to Manuel Antonio and enjoy your selected tour on route.
 During your stay in Manuel Antonio, you may want to visit Manuel Antonio National Park, one of Costa Rica's premier tourist destinations.
 It combines natural primary and secondary forests, exuberant wildlife, and pristine beaches in one amazing location on Costa Rica's Pacific coast.
 Located 100 miles south of San Jose on the Pacific Coast (a pleasant three-hour drive), Manuel Antonio was declared a national park in 1972, and is the natural habitat of species such as the endangered squirrel monkey, white-faced capuchin monkey, raccoons, three and two-toed sloth, white-nosed coaties, brown pelicans, black-collared hawks and green kingfishers.
 They share the space with primary and secondary forests bursting with cedars, bully trees, and silk cotton trees.
 A mangrove swamp covers about 44.5 acres, adding to the biodiversity of the region.

-Accommodation: Si Como No (superior room) or Hotel California - 3 nights
+Accommodation: Hotel California (first class) or Si Como No (deluxe) - 3 nights

 En route choose one activity: